rahulnegi20/tdict/README.md

 #### In order to run the script from terminal (anywhere)

->you need to put the file tdict in your .bashrc file which is hidden by default, (Ctrl + H) to unhide the hidden files or vice-versa. now you need to edit that .bashrc file using any text editor and add this line on top
+>you need to provide path to tdict in your .bashrc file which is hidden by default, (Ctrl + H) to unhide the hidden files or vice-versa. now you need to edit that .bashrc file using any text editor and add this line on top

 `PATH="$PATH:<path-to-dict-folder>"`
 for example , in my case it is <br>